tissue-forge/tissue-forge/docs/main/source/logging_and_errors.rst

 Many errors include useful information about what caused the error, and useful suggestions about how to prevent the error from occuring.
 However, error logging and reporting is an ongoing effort, and so in some cases mitigating an error may not be obvious.
+Tissue Forge supports setting whether errors result in thrown exceptions with the module-level method :py:func:`throw_exceptions``, for with the :py:func:`init` keyword argument ``throw_exc``.

 .. note::